 Data Visualization is a term used for all methods which help present data in an easy to understand and visually appealing manner.
 The representation of data can be in the form of charts including and beyond the generic Excel based charts and graphs.
 Data Visualization software's allow you to present data that might go unnoticed in the text.
 Significant correlations or patterns hit the eye and minds of the people seeing data in the form of a chart faster than text.
 The latest software's in Data Visualization help present data in formats like infographics, geographic maps, detailed charts, dials, and gauges.
 All these formats help drive a point home in the shortest time!

 Take for instance, the following chart: One look at it and you know how 30 companies performed since 1950’s till data.
 That’s a lot of time and lot of data.
 All presented in one chart that is not taxing to the eye.
 It is also visually delightful.
 It helps understand the various milestone events that happened since 1950’s.
 Impressive isn’t it!?
-Wait, there is more to floor you.
+Wait, there is more to floor you (Here's the perfect parcel of information to learn data science).

 Img Source: www.tableau.com